Border Bases for Polynomial Rings over Noetherian Rings: Introduction

+Certain recent developments in cryptography and other fields have led to renewed interest in polynomial rings over rings~\citep{Greuel:2011:TheGrobnerBasisOfTheIdealOfVanishingPolynomials}.
+For instance, free residue class rings over $\mathbb{Z}[x]$ called ideal lattices~\citep{Lyubashevsky:2006:Ideallatticefirstdef} have been shown to be isomorphic to integer lattices, an important cryptographic primitive~\citep{Ajtai:1996:Znascryptoprimitive} and certain cyclic lattices in $\mathbb{Z}[x]$ have been used in NTRU cryptographic schemes \citep{Hoffstein:1998:NTRUconf}.
+Boolean polynomial rings over a boolean ring is another important example of a polynomial ring over a ring since it can be used to solve combinatorial puzzles like Sudoku \citep{Sato:2011:BooleanGB}.
+Another example is the polynomial rings over $\mathbb{Z}/2^k$.
+They are used to prove the correctness of data paths in system-on-chip design \citep{Greuel:2011:TheGrobnerBasisOfTheIdealOfVanishingPolynomials}.

-Border bases, an alternative to Gr\"{o}bner bases, are well studied for polynomial rings over fields \citep{KehreinKreuzerRobbiano:2005:AnAlgerbaistsViewOnBorderBases,KehreinKreuzer:2005:CharacterizationsOfBorderBases}.
-For a good exposition the reader can refer to \citep{KreuzerRobbiano:2005:ComputationalCommutativeAlgebra2}.
+Border bases, an alternative to Gr\"{o}bner bases, are well studied for polynomial rings over fields~\citep{KehreinKreuzerRobbiano:2005:AnAlgerbaistsViewOnBorderBases,KehreinKreuzer:2005:CharacterizationsOfBorderBases}.
 Though border bases are restricted to zero dimensional ideals, the motivation for border bases comes from the numerical stability of border bases over Gr\"{o}bner bases \citep{Stetter:2004:NumericalPolynomialAlgebra}.
 There has been considerable interest in the theory of border bases, from characterization~\citep{KehreinKreuzer:2005:CharacterizationsOfBorderBases} to methods of computation~\citep{KehreinKreuzer:2006:ComputingBorderBases} to computational hardness~\citep{AnanthDukkipati:2012:ComplexityOfGrobnerBasisAndBorderBasisDetection}.
-The concept of border bases has been extended to rings where the corresponding residue class polynomial ring has a free $A$-module representation w.r.t. some monomial order and is finitely generated as a $A$-module ~\citep{FrancisDukkipati:2014:OnReducedGrobnerBasisAndMBtheorem}.
-In this paper we extend border bases, where we relax the condition of free $A$-module representation of the residue class ring.
+The concept of border bases can be easily extended to polynomial rings over rings if the corresponding residue class ring has a free $A$-module representation w.r.t. some monomial order and is finitely generated as an $A$-module~\citep{FrancisDukkipati:2014:OnReducedGrobnerBasisAndMBtheorem}.
+In this paper, we study border bases for ideals in polynomial rings over Noetherian commutative rings in a more general set up.